 When Black Friday comes around, there’s one trick that almost always convinces buyers to make that impulse purchase: a countdown timer.

 This past year, in particular, has seen a considerable increase in the number of guests who are window shopping vacation rentals in order to get the best deal around.

 So, naturally, when you add a countdown timer of how long guests have left to take advantage of the promotion, it will help persuade them into booking their stay more quickly.

 You can use a free tool such as Counting Down To or Are We There Yet to create your own customizable countdown widget.
 When you’re done and ready to launch your campaign, simply embed the raw HTML code directly into your website.

 4. Target guests on social media channels

 Retargeting your past website visitors in this way will not only make your brand omnipresent on their social channels during the event weekend, but it will also drive more overall visits to your website and with any luck, more bookings!
 You will also attract new users, as with the high amount of active users on social media today, people can easily come across your page simply just be scrolling through their feed.
 They can also find you via the location, tags, and stories, thus allowing you to connect with people you otherwise would never have reached.

 Social media will be buzzing with promotional posts from all kinds of different businesses, so don’t be afraid to use your brand’s personality or a touch of humor in order to stand out.

 5. Activate online booking

-In 2016, Cyber Monday saw a 21% increase in online travel bookings.
-If you still don’t have online booking capability on your vacation rental website, you should absolutely think about getting it before Black Friday.
+Cyber Monday is a critical time for online travel bookings.
+If you still don’t have an online booking capability on your vacation rental website, you should absolutely think about getting it before Black Friday.